alphagov/govuk-design-system/src/patterns/addresses/index.md

 Use multiple text inputs to offer users a manual option to enter an address, such as for international addresses or when users cannot find their address using an address lookup.

-You'll need to know which countries the addresses will come from and find a format that supports them.
-This can be difficult for addresses outside of the UK.
+Find out which countries the addresses will come from and find a format that supports them.

 Using multiple text inputs means: